-• Qualifying income is underwriting income:

-- o Calculate qualifying (1003/URLA) income based on program underwriting guidelines - Enter qualifying income into the AUS (DU/LPA/GUS) - o Enter the monthly qualifying income into the Minnesota Housing commitment system - Underwriter reviews the loan file based on the product selected (Fannie, Freddie, FHA, VA, or RD)
+- Qualifying income is underwriting income: - \circ $\,$ Calculate qualifying (URLA) income based on program underwriting guidelines - $\circ~$ Enter qualifying income into the AUS (DU/LPA/GUS) to obtain findings. - Enter the monthly qualifying income into the Minnesota Housing commitment system - o Enter the Housing Ratio and the Qualifying Debt Ratio into the Minnesota Housing commitment system - NOTE: Both the DPL and DPL+ have a 28% minimum housing ratio requirement, which is based on the qualifying income.
+For further guidance see Section 7.10 of the Start Up Manual. - Underwriter reviews the loan file based on the product selected (Fannie, Freddie, FHA, VA, or RD)